Subscribe to our newsletter!

-If you have students who are looking to apply to university in Germany, it’s worth ensuring you have a good understanding of the different pathways on offer and what students can expect from the different types of degree course.
+If you have students who are looking to apply to a university in Germany, it’s worth ensuring you have a good understanding of the different pathways on offer and what students can expect from the different types of degree courses.

 Public universities make up the majority of higher education institutions in Germany.
 Public universities in Germany are attractive to international students because they either charge very low tuition fees, or no tuition fees at all.
 This means that a large number of undergraduate and postgraduate degrees in Germany are offered totally free of charge!

 That said, some public universities in Germany will charge a small ‘semester fee’ that is normally no more than €350.
 This is designed to cover things like university administration costs and contributions to the student union.

 If universities offer to cover international students’ fees for the entirety of their study, this is known as a ‘full-ride’ scholarship.
 There are few US universities that will offer full-ride scholarships to international students, but our colleagues over at PrepScholar have put together a handy guide to the universities that do.